tprk77/experiments_in_ros2_rust_and_wasm/README.md

 **Emscripten:** `extern/emsdk`

-Emscripten is a pretty mature project, it's basically a C and C++ compiler that targets WASM.
-I'm using it to compile the C++ WASM app.
+Emscripten is a pretty mature project, it's basically a C and C++ compiler that targets Wasm.
+I'm using it to compile the C++ Wasm app.
 Emscripten usually targets web browsers, but can be made to work with Wasmer.
 See the `Makefile` in `ros2_wasm_app_cpp` for details on how I do that.